Here is where my writing world lies. Here is where my writing waits...for all to see. Enjoy.

 “Aren’t you curious about me?”
 Michael asked.

-Rude, rude, rude.
+rude.
 Why am I being so rude to this stranger?

-Michael was watching her with amusement, which Sue failed to notice because her attention was still on that haunting question she was asking herself.
-Grinning, Michael replied, “A hybrid of European and Korean.”
+failed to notice because her attention was still on that haunting question she

 “Which European exactly?”